shashi8629/CloudProject/Readme.txt

 	*)configuration of Apache-hive  tool

-	*)create  TwitterDataAvroSchema.avsc file in   home directory of linux  user   and add the below contents
+	*)create  TwitterDataAvroSchema.avsc file in home directory of linux user account and add the below contents

 		{"type":"record",